vectorsigmaissomewhere/Gorkhey-Tv/README.md

 Day 7 - 5/10/2023

-There are some problems like user can go the admin panel.
+There are some problems like user can go to the admin panel.
 A small line of code can fix that but there is one problem when I stop the tomcat server and restart it .
 It tells me to remove the cookies. like couldn't connect to localhost.